 Salmones Camanchaca produces Coho salmon, in order to take advantage of the estuary farming sites in the Tenth Region and complement the trout joint venture.

-The consolidated financial statements of Salmones Camanchaca S.A. for the period ended September 30, 2023 were approved by the Board of Directors at a meeting held on November 15, 2023.
+The financial statements of Salmones Camanchaca S.A. for the year ended December 31, 2023 were approved by the Board of Directors at a meeting held on February 21, 2024.

 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES